luisdrita/Thesis/readme.md

 # MSc Thesis

-## Community Finding in Phylogenetic Trees using PHYLOViZ Online
+## Community Finding (CF) in Phylogenetic Trees using PHYLOViZ Online

-The aim of the thesis was to develop an improved version of [PHYLOViZ](http://www.phyloviz.net/) Online by implementing community finding algorithms, as well as, adding new tools for data visualization.
+The aim of the thesis was to develop an improved version of [PHYLOViZ](http://www.phyloviz.net/) Online by implementing CF algorithms, as well as, adding new tools for data visualization.
 Similar algorithms are being used in other domains.
 In phylogenetics, it is a step forward for handling infectious diseases.